rokath/trice/docs/TriceUserGuide.md

 * All compiler and hardware specific adaption should be possible inside `triceConfig.h`
 * Compile, load and start your app.
 * Look in [triceCheck.c](../pkg/src/triceCheck.c) for usage examples.
-  * It contains many `TRICE` macros in many variants.
+  * It contains `TRICE` macros in different variants.
 * Because of performance reasons there is no function call inside `TRICE`.
 Too much `TRICE` macros could take too much FLASH space.
 But you can deactivate the code generation for all`TRICE` macros on file granularity.
 See [Target side *Trice* On-Off](#TargetsideTriceOn-Off) below.

 * It is sufficient for most cases just to use the `TRICE` macro with max 0 to 12 parameters as a replacement for `printf` and to use the default settings.